meltingscales/amethyst-algorithms-minecraft-intro-to-cs-course/course-code/amethyst-algorithms-1-ide-setup/README.md

 ## How did you create this stub?

-I just read `moddevgradle` documentation and fiddled with Java versions until it worked.
+I just read `moddevgradle` documentation and fiddled with Java versions until it almost worked.

+I then realized I failed, and realized I needed to use <https://neoforged.net/mod-generator/> after chatting on The NeoForge Project discord channel.

 ## What else can i do with `moddevgradle`?